 The most common type of CV is a chronological CV which presents your experience in reverse chronological order, on an employer by employer basis.
 It also contains details of your education and qualifications, along with any hobbies and interests.
-Usually they include a brief personal statement at the start of the CV which outlines your key skills and strengths.
+Usually, they include a brief personal statement at the start of the CV which outlines your key skills and strengths – your personal profile should be just that, personal to you.
+You can read more about creating profiles here.

 A chronological CV typically follows the following structure: